 Production trends last week

-The EIA (U.S. Energy Information Administration) reported that total natural gas supplies were flat last week compared to the week before, according to data from Bentek Energy.
+The EIA (U.S. Energy Information Administration) reported that total natural gas supply fell 0.2% last week, compared to the week before, according to data from Bentek Energy.
 However, it was still ~8.1% higher than the same week last year.

-Total marketed production for the month of January—the most recent EIA data available—was 78 Bcf (billion cubic feet) per day.
-Marketed natural gas is the gas produced before associated liquids including propane and butane are extracted.
-The removal of these liquids leaves dry natural gas.
+January is the latest month that data is available.
+In January, total marketed production was 78 Bcf/d (billion cubic feet per day).
+Marketed natural gas is the gas produced before associated liquids, like propane and butane, are extracted.
+Removing these liquids leaves dry natural gas.

-Although end-of-October 2014 stocks were at a five-year low at the end of October 2014.
-For that time of year, as they entered into the 2014–2015 heating season, record natural gas production, coupled with new pipeline projects, left sufficient supply to meet winter heating demand.
-In the period between November 1 and March 31, natural gas production averaged 71 Bcf per day.
+Stocks were at a five-year low at the end of October 2014.
+For that time of year, as they entered into the 2014–2015 heating season, record natural gas production—combined with new pipeline projects—was sufficient to meet the winter heating demand.
+From November 1 through March 31, natural gas production averaged 71 Bcf/d.

 The EIA continues to be bullish about natural gas production in 2015.
-The EIA’s “Short-Term Energy Outlook,” released on April 7, projects that total marketed natural gas production will grow 5% to 78.47 Bcf in 2015 and by a further 1.9% to 79.96 Bcf in 2016.
-It estimates total marketed natural gas production was 74.72 Bcf in 2014.
+The EIA’s April STEO (Short-Term Energy Outlook), released on April 7, projects that total marketed natural gas production will grow 5% to 78.47 Bcf in 2015.
+It’s expected to grow an additional 1.9% to 79.96 Bcf in 2016.
+It estimates that total marketed natural gas production was 74.72 Bcf in 2014.

-Continued production growth has set a grim stage for natural gas prices.
+Continued production growth set a grim scenario for natural gas prices.
 High production levels are bearish for natural gas prices.
-Weak prices hurt gas-producing companies including Range Resources (RRC), EQT (EQT), Chesapeake Energy (CHK), and QEP Resources (QEP).
-All of these companies are part of the iShares Global Energy ETF (IXC), making up ~1.3% of the ETF.
+Weak prices hurt gas-producing companies like Range Resources (RRC), EQT (EQT), Southwest Energy (SWN), and QEP Resources (QEP).
+All of these companies are part of the iShares Global Energy ETF (IXC).
+They account for ~1.4% of IXC.

 Natural gas inventories are governed by natural gas production and consumption trends.
-The next part of this series looks at whether strong consumption trends could push prices upward.
+In the next part of this series, we’ll analyze natural gas consumption trends.